jotaijs/jotai-derive/README.md

 Building data graphs with these dual-natured (sometimes async, sometimes sync) atoms as a base can lead to unnecessary rerenders, stale values and micro-suspensions (in case of React) if not handled with care.

-`jotai-derive` provides a primitive for building asynchronous data graphs that act on values as soon as they are available (either awaiting for them, or acting on them synchronously).
+`jotai-eager` provides a primitive for building asynchronous data graphs that act on values as soon as they are available (either awaiting for them, or acting on them synchronously).